The Pulse of K-Entertainment

 What to watch next

-The next key detail is the exact May release date, which SM Entertainment had not disclosed at the time of Yonhap's report.
-The Korea Herald also said Jo will begin a nationwide Korea tour in May and host the second Sumi Jo International Singing Competition in France in July, which gives this signing a larger runway than a single album cycle.
-If SM handles the rollout well, Continuum could become a blueprint for how major K entertainment companies position high culture projects without flattening them into idol promo.
+The next key detail is the exact May release date, which Yonhap noted had not been disclosed at the time of publication.
+The Korea Herald also reported that Jo will begin a nationwide Korea tour in May and host the second Sumi Jo International Singing Competition in France in July, which gives this signing a larger runway than a single album cycle.
+If SM handles the rollout well, Continuum could become a blueprint for how major K-entertainment companies position high-culture projects without flattening them into idol promo.
 That is why this announcement feels bigger than a contract headline.
 It is a test of whether SM Classics can function as a true prestige label, and not just a branding exercise with good typography.

 Fans Also Ask